Sharpening Service for Garden Tools

-It is a good idea to keep your digging tools sharp because you’ll get more work done in less time and with less effort.
-Sharpening is easy.
+Our sharpening service for garden tools helps keep your digging tools sharp.
+You will get more work done in less time and with less effort.
+Sharpening is easy if you would like to do it for yourself.
 All you need is a pair of leather gloves, a 12-inch mill bastard file, and a vise.

 Secure the tool in the vise by its handle—dish-side up, in the case of shovels and posthole diggers, and blade pointing straight up for hoes.